tawfikhammad/Find-Matcher/README.md

 # Legal Matcher

-Legal Matcher is an application designed to scrape, process, and match documents from a legal website (Egyption legal website).
+Legal Matcher is an application designed to scrape, process, and match documents from a legal website (Egyption website).
 It uses web scraping to collect PDF documents, processes them to extract text, and stores them in a vector database for efficient searching and matching.

 ---